jarcode-foss/glava/CONTRIBUTING.md

 ## Lua

-If you are contributing to `glava-config`, we use a style close to standard Lua with some emphasis on compat table definitions and readability
+If you are contributing to `glava-config`, we use a style close to standard Lua with some emphasis on compact table definitions and readability

 * If an opening brace has no tokens preceding it on the same line, take the first entry in the table and place it on the same line following the brace
 * If there are multiple closing braces, combine them onto the same line